7 Bounce Rate Statistics For eCommerce Stores

 Poor navigation also drives visitors away.
 Clear menus, intuitive search functionality, and visible call-to-action buttons keep users engaged.

 The checkout process must be streamlined too.
-Each additional step increases abandonment risk by approximately 10%.
+Each additional step increases abandonment risk.
 Reducing form fields and offering guest checkout options can significantly lower bounce rates.
+Simplified checkout processes show notably better conversion rates.

 Content Relevance and Intent Alignment